Multi-OS ManagementiOS5 Best Apple MDM Solutions in 2026

 Key features:

-• Zero-Touch Deployment: Automatically configures and enrolls Apple devices for effortless, out-of-the-box setup without manual intervention.
+• Zero-Touch Deployment: Kandji allows organizations to automatically configure and enroll Apple devices, enabling effortless, out-of-the-box setup without the need for manual intervention.

-• Automated App and OS Updates: Keeps devices up to date by automating app installations and OS updates, reducing manual maintenance and patch gaps.
+• Automated App and OS Updates: With Kandji, you can ensure your devices are always up to date by automating app installations and OS updates, reducing the need for manual maintenance.

-• CIS Compliance Security Templates: One-click templates help devices adhere to industry-standard CIS security benchmarks, ideal for regulated industries.
+• CIS Compliance Security Templates: Kandji simplifies compliance management by offering one-click templates that ensure your devices adhere to industry-standard CIS security benchmarks.

-• Offline Remediation: Enables continued security enforcement and compliance management even when devices are offline, ensuring they remain secure at all times.
+• Offline Remediation: Kandji enables continued security enforcement and compliance management even when devices are offline, ensuring they remain secure at all times.

-• Single Sign-On (SSO) Integration: Integrates with your identity provider for SAML-based SSO, offering secure and simplified administrative access across the platform.
+• Single Sign-On (SSO) Integration: Kandji integrates seamlessly with your identity provider for SAML-based SSO, offering secure and simplified administrative access across the platform.

 Pros: